 Episode 03: Building & Managing a Multi-Cloud Platform Deployment with Nadim Habr

-In this episode, we will discuss the impact of the pandemic on retail and e-commerce, why focusing on partnerships, distribution, and the customer are the keys to Designhubz’s success.
+In this episode, we will discuss the impact of the pandemic on retail and e-commerce, and why focusing on partnerships, distribution, and the customer is the key to Designhubz’s success.
 Plus, learn how Designhubz tackled the challenges of multi-cloud platform deployment and how it has helped them deliver unique value to its customers.

 Episode 02: Innovating Fast To Meet Changing Customer Needs with Josh Bregman

 Prior to 2020, Josh Bregman, Chief Operating Officer at Cyglass, and his team spent a large amount of time building out a SaaS multi-tenant architecture with containers, Kubernetes, and DevOps practices.

 When COVID hit, that investment paid off in a big way because it allowed them to innovate quickly as the needs of their customers changed.

 In this episode, we talk about how CyGlass has adapted quickly to meet customer needs, how DevOps and Kubernetes help CyGlass enables speed and agility, and advice for software leaders looking to innovate faster.

 Episode 01: Building and Scaling Great Team with Vishal Sunak